-You’re getting ready to start planning your garden for the spring.
-You may browse seed catalogs, peruse gardening posts on Pinterest, and eye the transplant options at the local nursery.
+You’re already starting to dream about your next garden.
+You browse seed catalogs, peruse gardening posts on Pinterest, and eye the transplant options at the local nursery.

 You want them all!